 Go to the site: http://reds2000.click2learn.com/PROJECTS/accenture/Enron/launchpad.html

-Main ReDS Menu screen will appear – click on Electronic Content Workbook (
+Main ReDS Menu screen will appear – click on Electronic Content Workbook link.
 (Note: The last three buttons are for Sheri and Monica to use for editing)

 Logon Screen – enter your Logon ID and Password and click the Login button.
 (Note: Your logon id and password was sent to you in an email from Sheri)